abdlkdrInc/Countries/README.md

 # Project of the week 08-20-2022
-# Expandable List of Countries
+# Expandable List of Countries on Flutter

 You can see all countries in a ListView as a ListTile.
 <br /> You can select countries and go to their page.